spandian-godaddy/vps4/doc/getting_started.md

 ## Get Configs from AWS Secrets

+You can get the secrets either directly from AWS Secrets Manager or from Jenkins via our Get Secrets job
+- AWS Secrets Manager
+  - To access the AWS Secrets Manager use the GoDaddy AWS chiclet in Okta and choose the VPS4ESSP project.
+(Note Dev/Test secrets are in Dev-Private) If you got access to the groups above you should have access to the AWS SM account.
+Search for Secrets Manager, if there's no quick link already.
+- Jenkins
-- we have [a Jenkins job](https://vps4.jenkins.int.godaddy.com/view/AWS%20Secrets/job/AWS%20Get%20Secret/) for retrieving secrets from AWS
+  - Use the [Jenkins job](https://vps4.jenkins.int.godaddy.com/view/AWS%20Secrets/job/AWS%20Get%20Secret/) for retrieving secrets from AWS
-- for each secret in the table, run the Jenkins job and store the result from the Jenkins workspace on your laptop
+  - For each secret in the table, run the Jenkins job and store the result from the Jenkins workspace on your laptop.
+The Workspace refers to a link in the Jenkins job once you run the job.
+Yes, there's a lot, but you only have to do this once.
+Unfortunately we've had to add a lot of additional certs recently for all the other services in order to integrate with their API.

 | Secret Name                    | File Name               | Environment | Path on Local Machine                                                         |
 |--------------------------------|-------------------------|-------------|-------------------------------------------------------------------------------|